xiaoylu/leetcode_category/language/Go/Readme.md

    // ...
 }
 ```
 will accept any parameter `v` whatsoever.
+But they will convert any type
+to the interface type.

 * Example of a type `string` implementing an interface `I`
 ```go